to people with life-disrupting problems

 The shelter is solely run by female staff and volunteers in order to effectively engage with the women who come for help.
 Due to the abuse that many of the women experience, they are very reluctant to allow male workers to help them.

-We currently open four nights every week - Sunday, Monday, Wednesday and Thursday - accommodating up to 12 women.
+We currently open five nights every week - Sunday, Monday, Tuesday, Wednesday and Thursday - accommodating up to 12 women.